copdips/copdips.github.io/_posts/2021/2021-06-12-python-unittest-cheet-sheet.md

 > allows one to drop into the PDB prompt immediately at the start of each test via a command line option.

+## pytest --disable-socket

+This is using a third party plugin [pytest-socket](https://github.com/miketheman/pytest-socket) to disable all network calls flowing through Python's socket interface.
+Unit test should not have any network calls, even any local file operations.

+To work with async: `pytest --disable-socket --allow-unix-socket`

+To allow specific hosts: `pytest --disable-socket --allow-hosts=127.0.0.1,8.8.8.8` Not easy with IPs other than 127.0.0.1, as you might need to open sockets to more IPs for intermediate connections.
+So normally just --allow-hosts=127.0.0.1 if you have a local service (database for e.g.) for the unit tests.
+{: .notice--warning}
 ## @pytest.mark

 https://docs.pytest.org/en/stable/example/markers.html